seantarzy/seantarzy/README.md

 ### Hi there 👋

 My name is Sean.
-I am an avid coder, working with a host of different languages and technologies, but I specialize in Javascript.
+I am an avid coder, working with a host of different languages and technologies, specializing in Javascript.
 As a problem solver, in addition to devoting my time to my projects, you can find me practicing algorithms.

 - 🔭 I’m currently working on a cryptocurrency analyzer app
 - 🌱 I’m currently learning Node.js